Common Questions

 What are University Credit Hour Requirements and why are they important?

-In order to complete your University requirements and a bachelor’s degree from the University of Central Florida you must complete the University Credit hour requirements.
-The requirement is at least 120 overall hours and 48 of those must be upper level hours which means the course is a 3000 or 4000 level class.
+In order to complete your university requirements and a bachelor’s degree from the University of Central Florida, you must complete the University Credit hour requirements.
+The requirement is at least 120 overall hours and 48 of those must be upper-level hours (3000 or 4000 level classes).

 How many electives can I take?